baentsch/oqs-software/haproxy/README.md

 This means you have not established trust between the curl client and the CA that issued the server certificate.
 The simple workaround is to pass the option `-k` (insecure) to curl which then disables the server certificate validation.
 This is of course not sensible in a real-world setting.
 To resolve this 'correctly' you have to pass the CA certificate to curl for validation with the option `--cacert 'certificate-file'`.
 The contents required, i.e., the CA root certificate is output when starting the server-side HAproxy ('haproxy-ubuntu'): Save these contents (everything from the line containing 'BEGIN CERTIFICATE' to the line 'END CERTIFICATE' -- including those lines) in a file called e.g. 'test.crt' and then call curl like this `curl --cacert test.crt https://HAPROXY-ADDRESS:4443'

-### My QSO-enabled HAproxy runs fine, but when I connect to it with curl, I get the error message "certificate subject name 'my.ha.proxy' does not match target host name".
+### My QSC-enabled HAproxy runs fine, but when I connect to it with curl, I get the error message "certificate subject name 'my.ha.proxy' does not match target host name".
 Why?

 This basically means that the DNS server name embedded into the QSC certificate has not been changed from the demo name 'my.ha.proxy'.
-Follow the instructions [step 2 as shown above](#more-realistic-setup-separating-ca-and-haproxy) and/or the script [alpine/network-run.sh](alpine/network-run.sh) for how to do that (in a localhost-based docker network).
+Follow the instructions [step 2 as shown above](#more-realistic-setup-separating-ca-and-haproxy) and/or the script [scripts/network-run.sh](scripts/network-run.sh) for how to do that (in a localhost-based docker network).

 ###### Footnote